kpbarrett/obsidian-tasks-skedpal-plugin/docs/workflow-diagram.md

 - Failed jobs remain in working directory
 - Manual intervention may be required
 - System continues processing other jobs
-- Detailed error information in reports"
+- Detailed error information in reports